nathanpaulscott/CITS5505-Project2/README.md

 Teachers have various privileges not available to students including managing users, modifying quizzes and marking quizzes.

 ##### Quiz Administration:
-On the quiz administration page, teacher accounts may import new quizzes using the .quiz format (a JSON file with a specific format), upload images, export quizzes from the database for local download or delete quizzes using the coloured buttons above the quiz table.
+On the quiz administration page, teacher accounts may import new quizzes using the .quiz format (a JSON file with a specific format - a sample is located in the app folder), upload images, export quizzes from the database for local download or delete quizzes using the coloured buttons above the quiz table.
 Teachers can also edit or mark quizzes by selecting the relevant buttons in the table.

 ##### Viewing statistics:
 The statistics page displays the results of each quiz graphically.
 Simply provide the quiz ID to change quiz.